2024 United States presidential election: Foreign policy

 Joe Biden signing Executive Order 14065 in February 2022 in response to Russia's imminent invasion of Ukraine.
 The United States has given billions worth of military aid to Ukraine following the Russian invasion of the country in 2022.

-The Russian invasion of Ukraine, the Gaza war, and Chinese expansionism were some of the main foreign policy issues of the election.
+The Russo-Ukrainian war, the Gaza war, and Chinese expansionism were some of the main foreign policy issues of the election.
 Harris signaled she would generally follow Biden's foreign policy on NATO and Ukraine, supporting both in the aftermath of the Russian invasion.
-A supporter of the two-state solution to the Israeli-Palestinian conflict, Harris was expected to continue Biden's approach; she was seen as tougher on Israel and more sympathetic to Palestinians than Biden or Trump.
-Harris advocated for "de-risking" from China, a policy that encourages reducing Western economic dependence on China.
+A supporter of the two-state solution to the Israeli-Palestinian conflict, Harris advocated for "de-risking" from China, a policy that encourages reducing Western economic dependence on China.
 Harris was expected to continue deepening American alliances in Asia and the Pacific with the intention of curbing China's rising power both economically and militarily.

 Trump's 2024 campaign promoted an isolationist, "America First" foreign policy.
 Trump said that America's allies "treat us actually worse than our so-called enemies", and added: "We protect them and then they screw us on trade."
 He also vowed to impose tariffs on trade partners; economists said this could spark trade wars.
 He promised to "fundamentally reevaluate" NATO, shifting the country's defense spending from Europe towards Asia.
 Although NATO members are obliged to defend any other member who is attacked, Trump said he would encourage Russia to "do whatever the hell they want" to NATO allies that did not spend enough on defense.
 NATO Secretary-General Jens Stoltenberg responded: "Any suggestion that allies will not defend each other undermines all of our security."
-Trump vowed that even before he was inaugurated, he would negotiate an end to the Russo-Ukrainian War in one day.
+Trump vowed that even before he was inaugurated, he would negotiate an end to the Russo-Ukrainian war in one day.
 He promised to quickly cut the amount of military and financial aid to Ukraine, and make Europeans reimburse the United States the cost of rebuilding its old stockpiles; however, most of the money for Ukraine actually goes to American factories that make weapons and military equipment.
 Trump previously said he might recognize Russia's illegal annexation of Crimea, and suggested the 2022 invasion could have been prevented by Ukraine giving up parts of its own country to Russia.
-Trump was seen as more pro-Israel and less sympathetic to Palestine than Biden or Harris.
 Trump promised a tougher stance against China, and at the same time questioned whether the United States should defend Taiwan.
 Trump suggested withdrawing troops from South Korea if it does not pay more to support American troops there.